 Holy Family University is proud to offer students a highly supportive learning environment that values their personal and professional goals.
 Students in our Biology program thrive in our small yet challenging learning environment.
-We believe in educating beyond the classroom and providing opportunities for hands-on experience, which is a key component of your college education.
+We believe a key component of your college education is educating beyond the classroom and providing opportunities for hands-on experience.

 What Can You Do With This Major?